-Rae Carter (she/her) is a dialogue facilitator, culture builder, communication strategist, healing navigator, and intuitive arts practitioner.
-She cultivates community and creates opportunities for vulnerable connection, courageous conversations, individual wholeness, and collective liberation.
-As the founder of EmpowR, she embodies her life purpose as one small player in the shared work to heal the heart of humanity.
-Rae approaches transformative justice with a deep empathy and understanding of the vast and varied entry points for change.
-Rae works at the intersection of health, communication, culture change, and consciousness.
-Her career background in public relations and organizational communication bridges with her lived experience navigating cancer and trauma, which opened educational pathways in holistic approaches to healing and emotional wellness that are now at the forefront of how she facilitates to support individual, group, and organizational nervous systems for cultural transformation.
+Rae Carter (she/her) is a dialogue facilitator, communication and healing navigator, culture builder, and anti-racism educator.
+She cultivates community and creates opportunities for vulnerable connection, courageous conversations, individual wholeness, and collective healing.
+She works at the intersection of health, communication, culture change, and consciousness, embodying her life purpose as one small player in the shared movement to heal the heart of humanity.

+The depth of her understanding of the vast and varied entry points for change allows her to bring authenticity, integrity, and empathy to her work.
+Rae demonstrates vulnerability, courage, and spirited messiness in the shared process of unlearning and relearning—part of what makes her a valuable and fun partner and collaborator.
 Rae approaches complexity through a root-cause analysis lens and works at both micro and macro elevations.
 She is a systems thinker who can both see longterm vision and actualize the steps forward with adaptability.
 She is skilled at breaking down complexity with meaning, value, relevance, and guidance for people, programs, and organizations.

 Rae served numerous Vermont clients spanning education, government, small business, health care, travel and tourism, agriculture, finance, energy, and nonprofits as the owner of Rachel Carter PR—a public relations, social media, and grassroots marketing agency and as the public relations director at Paul Kaza Associates earlier in her career.
 Rae was one of the first bloggers and social media influencers in Vermont and was named Vermont’s Young Careerist of the Year in 2008 and was a Vermont Business Magazine Rising Star in its inaugural year (2010).
 She taught public relations courses at Champlain College and worked as a journalist for several years, including coauthoring Vermont: An Explorer’s Guide.